jrouly/research-questions/README.md

     $ cp researchquestions/secret.py.template researchquestions/secret.py

+#### Settings file

+The `settings.py` file may need to be modified slightly to prepare for deployment.
+When testing, ensure that

+    DEBUG = True

+is set, but for deployment, ensure that

+    DEBUG = False

+is set correctly.

 ### Starting the test server

 Now that your environment is configured, you can test out the Django test